| Written by Constance Stickler

 How precisely refrigerated transport became possible

 Knowledge of cooling with ice was available for a long time.
 Still, the application for specific temperature ranges required the invention of Frederick McKinley Jones, who invented and patented a mobile refrigerated unit for trucks in 1930.
-It's easy to gauge what a huge success that was: he was the co-founder of Thermoking.
+It's easy to gauge what a huge success that was: he co-founded Thermoking.

 The pharmaceutical industry's standard temperature range is 2 – 8°C, but new technologies require new temperature levels: